AntidoteDB/AntidoteDB-documentation/benchmarking/basho_bench.md

 ### Custom Driver with State

-An example for a custom driver with state, made also for Antidote, is [FMKe](https://github.com/goncalotomas/FMKe).
-It is based on [lasp-bench](https://github.com/lasp-lang/lasp-bench), which is the former basho_bench.
+An example for a custom driver with state, also has an example for Antidote, is [FMKe](https://github.com/goncalotomas/FMKe).
+It is based on [lasp-bench](https://github.com/lasp-lang/lasp-bench), which is the successor for basho_bench.
 The principle for creating a custom driver stays the same.